hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 >... social learning is robust to partisan priming for both group-level improvement and individual improvement.

 But how about the difference between Democrats and Republicans?
 The above results showed "within group" changes but not between group changes.
-Results showed that between-group similarity also increased for participants in the social condition (37% for Experiment 1 and 46% for the replication study).
-So polarization decreased.
+Results showed that between-group similarity also increased for participants in the social condition (37% for Experiment 1 and 46% for the replication study), which means that polarization decreased.

-**To recap**: social information exchange within homogeneous networks made people produce more accurate estimates.
+**To recap**: social information exchange within homogeneous networks helped people make more accurate estimates.
 Similarity within and between groups increased, indicating that people within social groups got similar, and that polarization diminished.
+And this result withstood partisan priming.

-My question: Will this result hold if information exchange is more complex than numeric estimates?
+My question: Will the result stays the same if information exchange is not confined to numeric estimates?
+Why don't we allow people to chat?
+Is it because of lack of technical support or that there is theoretical consideration against it?

 ## 2020-11-15
 Becker, Porter, & Centola.
 (2019).
 The wisdom of partisan crowds. *Proceedings of the National Academy of Sciences, 116*(22), 10717-10722.